pkindt/WirelessEye/README.md

 Here's a quick how-to on using WirelessEye:

-1. In the tab _settings->connection_, enter the IP address of hostname of your Raspberry Pi
+1. In the tab _settings->connection_, enter the IP address of hostname of your Raspberry Pi.
+In _settings->CSI, adjust the bandwith you selected when running Nexmon, e.g., via scan_wifi.sh
 2. In the tab _visualization_, click _connect_.
 Upon success, the text in the button will change to "connected" and data is being streamed from the Raspberry Pi
 3. In the _visualization tab_, empirically select the range of CSI values in which you can see your events of interest
 4. When pressing the _record_ button, the CSI data is stored into a file.
 The filename can either be selected in the _settings_ tab, or will be automatically assigned based on the time and date.